Volume 3, page 220-229

 Johann Ulrich Kraus after Johann Andreas Graff published by Johann Ulrich Kraus

-The interior of St. Peter's in Rome, dated 1696
+The interior of Saint Peter's in Rome, dated 1696

 Amsterdam, Inter-Antiquariaat Mefferdt & De Jonge